kreynoldsf5/TechSummit2017iWFLab/Modules/module3.md

    * ```tailf /var/log/restnoded/restnoded.log```

 4. Open the module 3 Postman collection, 'Task 1: Build RPM' folder.
-5. Set/verify the Postman environment variable {{extension_name}} is set to the build directory name (just the dir name -- not the full path) you created earlier.
+5. Set/verify the Postman environment variable {{extension_name}} is set to the build directory name (just the directory name -- not the full path) you created earlier.
 6. Send the 'Create RPM on iWF' request.
 This procedure follows the 'tasks' pattern (the initial ```status``` will be "CREATED").
 7. Send the 'Check RPM Creation Process' request.
 Notice the URL ends with the ```id``` from the 'Create' task.
 Evaluate the ```step``` and ```status``` values from this request.